China’s exports to US tick up as traders try to beat tariffs

 BEIJING (AP) — Growth in Chinese exports to the United States ticked up in October as traders rushed to beat a new tariff hike in a battle over Beijing’s technology policy.

-Shipments to the U.S. market rose 13.3 percent over a year earlier to $42.7 billion, up from September’s 13 percent growth, customs data showed Thursday.
-Imports of American goods rose 8.5 percent to $10.9 billion, decelerating from the previous month’s 9 percent.
+Shipments to the United States, China’s biggest market, have been unexpectedly resilient since Trump started imposing punitive tariffs goods in July in a fight over Beijing’s technology policy.
+Exports rose 13.3 percent in October over a year earlier to $42.7 billion, up from September’s 13 percent growth, customs data showed Thursday.

-China’s trade surplus with the United States narrowed to $31.8 billion from September’s record $34.1 billion.
+China’s trade surplus with the United States narrowed to $31.8 billion from September’s record $34.1 billion as imports of American goods rose 8.5 percent to $10.9 billion.

 Traders are rushing to beat a U.S. tariff hike planned for January, ING economist Iris Pang said in a report.
-Pang said they are pessimistic this month’s planned meeting between Presidents Xi Jinping and Donald Trump in Argentina will “yield positive results.”
+Pang said they are pessimistic this month’s planned meeting between Presidents Xi Jinping and Donald Trump in Argentina will yield positive results.

 Most Read Business Stories